Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 c) the presence and quantitative participation of mosses and lichens, protists, algae and macromycetes;

-c) homogeneity or heterogeneity of the horizontal division;
+c) homogeneity or heterogeneity of horizontal division;

-e). a + b + c.
+d). a + b + c.

-a) tiered;
+a) tiering;

 b) phytocenotic horizons